CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/01_LAB_14_01_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

-# Lab - Deploy host pools and session hosts by using the Azure portal (Entra ID)
+# Lab 01 - Deploy host pools and session hosts by using the Azure portal (Entra ID)

 ## Estimated Duration: 60 Minutes

+## Overview

+In this lab, you will deploy a Azure Virtual Desktop environment using Microsoft Entra joined session hosts.
+You will create the required virtual network, host pool, session hosts, application groups, and workspace.
+You will also configure group-based assignments to control access within the environment.
+By the end, you will have a fully functional AVD deployment ready.

 ## Lab Objectives